catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

     this comes from a scan of a handwritten form, and there was some automatic character recognition involved, you could totally end up with some wonky values in here.
-* The data is not intentionally incorrect
+* The data is being filled out in good faith
   * This seems implausible to be broken: in theory, people are not lying to the EIA about the amount of electricity they generated,